Downtown

 How to Visit the Etnias Mural

-Visiting the Etnias Mural is straightforward, as it’s easily accessible from various parts of Rio.
+Visiting the Etnias Mural is super easy – it’s just a short walk from the metro or tram.
 Here’s how you can plan your visit:

-• By Metro: Take Line 1 (Orange) or Line 2 (Green) to Uruguaiana Station.
-From there, it’s about a 15-minute walk to Boulevard Olímpico.
+• By Metro: Catch Line 1 or Line 2 from Uruguaiana Station in the city centre.
+From there it’s about a 15-minute stroll to Boulevard Olímpico.

-• By VLT Tram: The VLT Light Rail runs through the Port Zone, making stops conveniently close to the mural.
-Get off at Parada dos Navios.
+• By VLT Tram: The VLT Light Rail runs right through the Port Zone, with stops that are close to the mural.
+Get off at Parada dos Navios and you’re there.

 Attractions Near the Etnias Mural